Trojan Attacks on Neural Network Controllers for Robotic Systems: Proof-of-concept implementation using a differential-drive robot

-For simplicity, we have trained a NN controller by behavioural cloning the geometric pose-stabilization controller introduced by Kanayama et al.~\cite{kanayama1990stable}, which regulates the robot’s motion via longitudinal and lateral error components.
-Such a controller will provide the baseline neural network implementation to investigate the proposed Trojan attack.
-The geometric controller can be summarized as follows:
+{\it{Behavioral Cloning of a pose-stabilization controller:}} For simplicity, we have trained an NN controller via behavioural cloning of a simple pose-stabilization controller which regulates the robot’s motion using longitudinal and lateral error components.
+The controller operations are as follows:

 Let $(x_d, y_d)$ be the desired position and $(x_r(t), y_r(t), \theta(t))$ be the robot’s current pose.
 The Cartesian tracking errors are first computed in the world frame:

 These errors are then transformed into the robot’s body-fixed coordinate frame: